Ascaridia Galli (Roundworm Large) Heavy Infection in Laying Hens

 - Feed Consumption Changes

-- Diet or Feed Changes (Recent Feed delivery, Recent formulation /diet, Other silo or improper storage, Other feed brand)
+- Diet or Feed Changes, Recent formulation /diet, Another feed brand

 - Shell quality defects